 The APM’s own Project Management Chartered Standard (ChPP) examination similarly takes place over 3 days.
 In the first 2 days you’ll be given coaching by a ChPP professional and get your paperwork in order.
 On the final day, interviewed a board and will have to provide comprehensive documentation of your work over the past several years.

-This list is by no means complete.
-There are dozens of project management qualifications out there, these just happen to be some of the most widely recognized certifications in the UK and EU.
-No matter how much experience you have, or what you’re looking for a project management certification, there’s likely a solution out there.
-If you you’d like to begin learning, why not look at some of the project management courses offered by Knowledge Train.
+This list of the top project management certifications is by no means complete.
+There are other project management accreditations out there, these just happen to be the most widely recognized certifications in the UK and EU.